The depression warning signs in Angie would have been far easier for me to recognize if I hadn't been so wrapped up in myself.

-We'd just finished our first semester at college, and I was up early to finish packing for the trip home.
+We'd just finished our first semester in college, and I was up early to finish packing for the trip home.

 I called in to my roomy Angie to wake her up, no response.

-We come from the same hometown and were heading home that afternoon for Christmas break.
+We came from the same hometown and were heading home that afternoon for Christmas break.

 I was apprehensive when I heard the muffled ringing through her door.